👋 Hello! I’m Casey…

 - WP-CLI (also built CLI extensions).

-I am also currently teaching myself Java, having learned C# during my apprenticeship.
+I am also currently teaching myself Java and Python, having learned C# during my apprenticeship.
 I am fond of cross-platform interoperability which put me off continuing with C#.
 It’s no longer the case with .NET Core, but Java has won me over.

 Due to my work with WordPress my database experience is both MySQL and MariaDB, however I am also experienced with Microsoft SQL due to a large portion of systems I have dealt with being Windows-based.